dazcona/github/README.md

 2. [Huawei Celebrity Hunt](https://github.com/dazcona/insighters): Deep Learning Face Recognizer.
 Crawled the web for pictures, learned embeddings using CNN with CUDA and detected the celebrity using triplets & similarity learning.
 Huawei's Vision Challenge in Ireland: 4th place and 2nd fastest
 3. BlindSpot AI: AI to help blind & visually-impaired people find objects using voice-activated phone scanning.
 Tensorflow & ImageNet Object Detection Android App.
 Special Mention award at 2018 Startup Weekend in Google Ireland
 4. [LoanDog AI](https://github.com/dazcona/loandog): Adaptive Trust Score for Students using their social interactions (Twitter, LinkedIn, etc.) and banking transactions to build a digital footprint that enables Banks to risk assess them for Student Loans.
 Winners of the Ulster Bank Hackathon 2019 at Dogpatch Labs
-5. ONbank.
-We use Computer Vision & face recognition with OpenCV to help people with low digital skills.
+5. [ONbank](https://github.com/enric1994/onbank): We use Computer Vision & face recognition with OpenCV to help people with low digital skills.
 Special Mention at Royal Bank of Scotland’s Fintech Hackathon in Edinburgh, United Kingdom
 6. [Sign2Text](https://github.com/dazcona/sign2text): Deep Learning and Computer Vision Sign Language real-time Translator to English using Drone technologies.
 Competed at 2018 Intel Atrovate AI Hackathon

 ## Boilerplates